 But not all eye drops are created equal.
 People with mild to moderate cases of DES who seek relief from OTC solutions may be choosing the wrong types of drops or dosage for their eyes.

 The three main categories of non-prescription eye drops are:

 - Redness-reducing eye drops

 Masking a mild case of DES by using redness-reducing eye drops (also called decongestant eye drops) won’t address the underlying source of the redness.
 In fact, decongestant eye drops have been shown to exacerbate DES symptoms in the long run.

 What’s more, your eyes can eventually become [desensitized] to the effects of OTC eye drops after repeated use.
 This eventually leads people back to the drugstore in search of even stronger eye drops, perpetuating the never-ending “eye drop cycle.”

 End the Vicious Eye Drop Cycle

 Experiencing continual eye irritation indicates the need for professional eye care.
 An optometrist will isolate the cause of your DES and use their expertise to find the most effective treatment for lasting relief.

 Even if you have a mild case of dry eye syndrome, now is the perfect time to start treatment, before symptoms worsen.
 If you’ve sought help in the past but were told nothing else could be done to treat your eye condition, speak with Dr. Tracy Phillips regarding the latest and most effective dry eye treatments.

-If you’re ready to end the cycle of getting over-the-counter eye drops without lasting relief, contact Dr. Tracy Phillips for a dry eye evaluation.Our practice serves patients from Meridian, Collinsville, Marion, and Enterprise, Mississippi and surrounding communities.
+If you’re ready to end the cycle of getting over-the-counter eye drops without lasting relief, contact Dr. Tracy Phillips for a dry eye evaluation.Our practice serves patients from Meridian, Collinsville, Marion, and Enterprise, MS and surrounding communities.